 When attending a City event/program either virtually or in person, please contact organizers at least 48 hours in advance to ensure an interpreter is present.

-For interpretation assistance at a City Council Meeting or Work Session, please email the request and meeting date to email@example.com.
+For interpretation assistance at a City Council Meeting or Work Session, please email the request and meeting date to [email protected].
 This notification must be sent at least ten calendar days in advance.

 Why IS THE CITY OF DURHAM INCREASing LANGUAGE ACCESS?

 The City of Durham recognizes that its residents speak a variety of languages.
-As part of the City’s commitment to effectively communicate with all members of the public, it is looking to reduce the communication gap between residents who speak a language other than English through its Language Access Plan (LAP).
+As part of the City’s commitment to effectively communicate with all members of the public, it is working to reduce the communication gap for residents who speak a language other than English through its Language Access Plan (LAP).
 The City created and adopted this plan in 2019 to better serve the community and advance language access efforts that make the City a more welcoming and inclusive place to live, work, and play for all.